 At times we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

 Mr D Steele

-Our deputy Designated Safeguarding Lead teacher is:
+Our deputy Designated Safeguarding Lead teachers are:

 Mrs J Waterson

 Our Safeguarding Governor is:

 Key documents that schools refer to with regard to safeguarding include:

 All schools have a duty to prevent radicalisation and extremism and staff have had training on this.
 At Kingswood we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
 More information can be found about British Values in the curriculum section of the website.

 Please see the leaflet on Prevent via the following link: